Caucasus warfare prompts EU alarm

 Sunday's fighting was the most intense in the past five years in a long-standing ethnic conflict over Nagorno-Karabakh, an Armenia-controlled enclave in Azerbaijan.

-Clashes in July also killed 16 people and minor skirmishes claim lives every year.
+Clashes in July also killed 16 people and minor skirmishes claim lives almost every year, even though full-scale war ended in 1994.

-For its part, Turkey, Azerbaijan's ally, turned up the heat by threatening military assistance.
+For its part, Turkey, Azerbaijan's ally, also turned up the heat by threatening military intervention.

 "Turkey fully supports Azerbaijan with unwavering solidarity.
-We will stand by Azerbaijan whichever way it prefers," the Turkish foreign ministry said.
+We will stand by Azerbaijan whichever way it prefers," the Turkish foreign ministry said on Sunday.

 And Russia, the regional superpower, which has a defence pact with Armenia - the Collective Security Treaty Organisation (CSTO) - called for a ceasefire.

-"All necessary efforts must be taken now to avoid further escalation of the conflict, key being a halt in military actions," the Kremlin said after Russian president Vladimir Putin spoke with Armenia's Pashinyan by phone.
+"All necessary efforts must be taken now to avoid further escalation of the conflict, key being a halt in military actions," the Kremlin said after Russian president Vladimir Putin spoke with Pashinyan by phone.

-The threat of spiralling hostilities alarmed Pashinyan, however.
+The threat of spiralling hostilities alarmed Armenia, however.

 "I call on the international community to use all of its influence to halt any possible interference by Turkey, which will ultimately destabilise the situation in the region.
-This is fraught with the most devastating consequences," he said.
+This is fraught with the most devastating consequences," Pashinyan said.

-It also alarmed Dmitri Trenin, an expert at the Carnegie Moscow Center, a think-tank.
+It also alarmed Dmitri Trenin, the director of the Carnegie Moscow Center, a think-tank.

 "[These are] no longer violations of ceasefire or border incidents.
 War is resuming.
 Time for Russia, France, and US, individually and jointly, to stop it," Trenin said.